edtbl76/ServiceTransformation/README.md

 ## Release Notes

-### v3.5.0 - Resilience4J
+### v3.6.0 - Distributed Tracing (OLTP, Zipkin)

-* **Resilience4J + Circuit Breaker integration**
-  * Expanded the TESTING.md and TESTING-TESTENVONLY.md to include steps for testing circuit breakers, such as response times and retry events.
-Updated `testRunner.sh` outputs and introduced resilience4j dependency to gradle.properties for circuit breaker integration.

-* **Update release documentation and prepare for v3.5.0 release**
-  * Updated RELEASE.md and README.md to include changes for v3.4.0 and prepared documentation for the upcoming v3.5.0 release.
-Adjusted version references and notes to align with the new release.
+- **Distributed Tracing (OTEL, Zipkin)**: Integrated OpenTelemetry-based tracing with Zipkin for distributed tracing support across microservices.
+Updated configurations, dependencies, and logging patterns to enable detailed traceability and observation.
+Added `@Observed` annotations and fixed persistence tests to work with the new tracing setup.

+- **Update release docs and prepare for v3.5.0**: Added details about Resilience4J Circuit Breaker integration to `RELEASE.md` and updated testing documentation.
+Adjusted version references in README and prepared documentation for the v3.5.0 release.
+Cleaned up entries for consistency with upcoming versioning.

 [Previous Releases](./doc/RELEASE.md)